SlickTorpedo/wayzee-gateway/README.md

 **YOU WILL NEED TO CHANGE THE EMAIL THAT THE MONEY IS SENT TO!!**
 YOU CAN DO THIS IN THE index.php file in the main directory by making your own developer token and replacing it with the one that's in there right now!

+The file in IMPORTANT/PayPal.php was created by mubeen!